jameshickman/webbus3/README.md

 ## Instance life-cycle and hydration.

-Each component implements a _setup() and _start() method.
+Each component factory Class implements a _setup() and _start() method.
 The _setup() method is called when the Web Bus system loads.
 The _start() is called when the instance becomes visible to the user or receives an event.

 The _start() event exists for complex setup that should only be performed when the user can see to.
 This minimizes the time to interactivity of the overall application by deferring the _start() until the instance is actually needed to interact with the user.